Universal Manifest

 RP1's open-metaverse-browser stack (the proper-noun name for RP1's architecture) is the most architecturally complete published specification of its kind to date.
 Below, each RP1 component is named in RP1's own terms.

-• MBE (Modular Browser Engine, internally called "Sneeze")
+• MBE (Modular Browser Engine, "Sneeze")

 The five-layer browser engine.
 Layer 5 is content creation, Layer 4 is services and identity providers, Layer 3 is the browser engine itself (RMAP, SOM, WASM runtime, ANARI, OpenXR, SPIR-V validation), Layer 2 is OS drivers and runtimes, Layer 1 is hardware.
 UM operates at the Layer 3 / Layer 4 boundary: identity service providers (Layer 4) issue manifests; the browser (Layer 3) caches them; spatial fabrics and services (Layer 4) verify and consume them.